ryoqun/solana/book/src/implemented-proposals/abi-management.md

 In general, once we add `frozen_abi` and its change is published in the stable release channel, its digest should never change.
-If such a change is needed, we should opt for defining a new struct like `FooV1`.
+If such a change is needed, we should opt for defining a new `struct` like `FooV1`.
 And special release flow like hard forks should be approached.

 # Implementation remarks

 We use some degree of macro machinery to automatically generate unit tests and calculate a digest from ABI items.
-This is doable by clever use of `serde::Serialize` ([1]) and `any::typename` ([2]).
+This is doable by clever use of `serde::Serialize` ([1]) and `any::type_name` ([2]).
 For a precedent for similar implementation, `ink` from the Parity Technologies [3] could be informational.

 # Implementation details

 The implementation's goal is to detect unintended ABI changes automatically as much as possible.
 To that end, the digest of structural ABI information is calculated with best-effort accuracy and stability.

 When the ABI digest check is run, it dynamically computes an ABI digest by recursively digesting the ABI of fields of the ABI item, by re-using the `serde`'s serialization functionality, proc macro and generic specialization.

-To realize it, if a type is annotated with the attribute `#[frozen_abi(digest="...")]`, the attribute generates a test to run the ABI digesting process and `assert!` that it's same as what is specified in the `frozen_abi` attribute.
+And then, the check `assert!`s that it finalized digest value is identical as what is specified in the `frozen_abi` attribute.

-When the test is run, it creates a sample instance of the type and a custom serializer instance for `serde` to traverse its fields as if serializing the sample recursively for real.
-After that, the computed ABI digest is finalized and extracted from the serializer and the test asserts the digest to be same as in the attribute.

-The traversing is required to be via `serde` to really capture what kinds of data actually would be serialized by `serde`.
+To realize that, it creates a sample instance of the type and a custom `Serializer` instance for `serde` to recursively traverse its fields as if serializing the sample for real.
+This traversing must be done via `serde` to really capture what kinds of data actually would be serialized by `serde`, even considering custom non-`derive`d `Serialize` trait implementations.

-# The digesting process
+# The ABI digesting process

 This part is a bit complex.
+There is three inter-depending parts: `AbiSample`, `AbiDigester` and `AbiDigest`.

-First, the generated test creates such a sample instance of a type with a trait called `AbiSample`, which should be implemented for all of serialized types, much like `Serialize`.
+First, the generated test creates a sample instance of the digested type with a trait called `AbiSample`, which should be implemented for all of digested types, much like `Serialize`.
 Usually, it's provided via generic trait specialization for most of common types.
-Also it is easy to `derive` for `struct` and `enum` and can be hand-written if needed.
+Also it is possible to `derive` for `struct` and `enum` and can be hand-written if needed.

-The custom serializer is called `AbiDigester`.
-And when it's called by `serde` to serialize some data, it recursively collects ABI information as much as possible. `AbiDigester`'s internal state for the ABI item digest is updated differentially depending on the exact type of data.
-This is realized by yet another trait called `AbiDigest`.
-This again should be implemented for all of serialized types.
-This is already provided for all of types and should not be expected to be overridden by custom trait implementations or generic specializations.
+The custom `Serializer` is called `AbiDigester`.
+And when it's called by `serde` to serialize some data, it recursively collects ABI information as much as possible. `AbiDigester`'s internal state for the ABI item digest is updated differentially depending on the type of data.
+This logic is held by yet another trait called `AbiDigest`.
+This again should be implemented for all digested types.
+This is already provided for all of types and uses cases and should not be overridden.

-Technically, this ABI management mechanism can't be realized only with `AbiDigest`. `AbiSample` is required because an actual instance of type is needed to actually traverse the data via `serde`.

 To summarize this interplay, `serde` handles the recursive serialization control flow in tandem with `AbiDigester`.
-The test entry point and `AbiDigester` uses `AbiSample` to create a sample instances as the traversal process digs deeper into the serialized structure.
-And `AbiDigester` uses `AbiDigest` to inquiry the actual ABI information relying on such samples.
+The test entry point and `AbiDigester` uses `AbiSample` recursively to create a sample object hierarchal graph.
+And `AbiDigester` uses `AbiDigest` to inquiry the actual ABI information using acquired samples.

+`Default` isn't enough for `AbiSample`.
+Various collection's `::default()` is empty, yet, we want to digest them with actual items.
+And, ABI digesting can't be realized only with `AbiDigest`. `AbiSample` is required because an actual instance of type is needed to actually traverse the data via `serde`.

+On the other hand, ABI digesting can't be done only with `AbiSample`, either.
+`AbiDigest` is required because all variants of an `enum` cannot be traversed just with a single variant of it as a ABI sample.

-Digested type information:
+Digestable information:

-- rust's type name (including type alias)
+- rust's type name
 - `serde`'s data type name
 - all fields in `struct`
 - all variants in `enum`
-- `struct`: normal(`struct { ... }`) and tuple-style (`struct { ... }`)
+- `struct`: normal(`struct {...}`) and tuple-style (`struct(...)`)
-- `enum`: normal variant and `struct`- and `tuple`- styles.
+- `enum`: normal variants and `struct`- and `tuple`- styles.
-- attributes: serde(serialize_with=) field's serde(skip)
+- attributes: `serde(serialize_with=...)` and `serde(skip)`

-Not digested type information:
+Not digestable information:

-- The type name itself (intended as the digest for the content of type)
 - Any custom serialize code path not touched by the sample provided by `AbiSample`. (technically not possible)
-- generics (must always be a concrete type; `type` aliases are supported)
+- generics (must be a concrete type; use `frozen_abi` on type aliases)

 # References